Equivalence of Doubly Periodic Tangles: DP tangle equivalence in other diagrammatic settings

 \subsection{DP tangle equivalence for regular isotopy and framed isotopy}

-is the equivalence relation between classical link diagrams generated by planar isotopy and only R2 and R3 Reidemeister moves.
+\textit{Regular isotopy} is the equivalence relation between classical link diagrams generated by planar isotopy and only R2 and R3 Reidemeister moves.
 The move R1 is not allowed in this diagrammatic theory.
 Regular isotopy is introduced in \cite{Kauffman1987}, see also \cite{Kauffman1990}, where the Kauffman bracket polynomial is constructed as the regular isotopy equivalent of the Jones polynomial invariant for knots and links.
 An extension of the bracket polynomial for DP tangles has been constructed in \cites{Grishanov1,Grishanov.part2}.
 Regular isotopy projects to regular homotopy of the link projection, equivalently it preserves the Whitney degree of the link diagram.
 Finally, it has a natural interpretation when considering the link components as flat ribbons.

-Framed isotopy is the topological equivalence of framed knots and links, see \cite{Kauffman1990}.
+\textit{Framed isotopy} is the topological equivalence of framed knots and links, see \cite{Kauffman1990}.
 A framed knot is a knot endowed with a unit normal vector, hence it can be viewed as an embedded solid torus or, equivalently, an embedded annulus (a `ribbon') in 3-space, whereas a framed link is an embedding of one or more copies of a solid torus or an annulus.
-Framed links are employed in the construction of closed, connected, orientable (c.c.o.)
-3-manifolds via the surgery technique.
-The Witten invariant is a homeomorphism invariant of c.c.o.
-3-manifolds based on the Jones polynomial.
 A framing unit (positive or negative) is, roughly speaking, a full twist of the solid torus or the ribbon.

 Representing a framed link by the central curves of its components, a framing unit is represented by a kink of the curve.
 So, classical links can represent framed links and the framing is registered as kinks in the diagram.
-There are two ways of projecting a framing unit on the plane, as exemplified in Fig.~\ref{Rframed}.
-So, this move is included in the diagrammatic {\it framed isotopy}, along with planar isotopy and the Reidemeister moves R2 and R3.
-Clearly, R1 is excluded from framed isotopy, as indicated in Fig.~\ref{Rframed}.
+There are two ways of projecting a framing unit on the plane, as exemplified in Figure~\ref{Rframed}.
+So, this move is included in the diagrammatic \textit{framed isotopy}, along with planar isotopy and the Reidemeister moves R2 and R3.
+Clearly, R1 is excluded from framed isotopy, as indicated in Figure~\ref{Rframed}.

-\begin{note} It is worth adding that regular isotopy on the surface of the sphere $S^2$ is equivalent to diagrammatic isotopy of framed links, as represented by classical links.
-This is not the case for the plane, where the framed R1 move cannot be realized by regular isotopy. \end{note}
+It is worth noting that regular isotopy on the surface of the sphere $S^2$ is equivalent to diagrammatic isotopy of framed links, as represented by classical links.
+This is not the case for the plane, where the framed R1 move cannot be realized by regular isotopy.

+Framed links are used in the construction of closed, connected, orientable (c.c.o.)
+3-manifolds via the surgery technique.
+The Witten invariant is a homeomorphism invariant of c.c.o.
+3-manifolds based on the Jones polynomial. \bigbreak